LON - CHI

 The average price of all round-trip flights from London to Chicago clicked on KAYAK for each day over the last 12 months.

 When flying from London to Chicago, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to London, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from London to Chicago?